Shipping is designed to help publishers track vessels, container numbers and arrival dates.

 Fill in the Destination and Container numbers.

-Add Shipped date and Delivery date on the calendar.
+Add Shipped date and Delivery date through the calendar.

 Enter any Notes you might have about the shipping delivery.

-To edit a shipping delivery click on the vessel name from the list on the main Shipping page and a window with the details about the delivery will show up.
-Enter changes you want and when finished click on the Update tab.
+To edit a shipping delivery, click on the vessel name from the list.
+Enter the changes you want and when you are finished, click on the Update button.